eloots/Pi-Akka-Cluster/exercise_051_cluster_singleton_akka_bootstrap_discovery_via_akka_dns/README.md

 - Restart `dnsmasq` to pick-up the changed configuration.
 - does the cluster form?

-5) repeat step 4) by uncommenting the line with the SRV record for `node-3` and restart `dnsmasq`.
+- repeat step 4) by uncommenting the line with the SRV record for `node-3` and restart `dnsmasq`.
 Observe what happens.

-6) repeat again with the last three lines uncommented:
+-repeat again with the last three lines uncommented:

 ```scala
 $ cat /usr/local/etc/dnsmasq.d/development.conf